nate-craft/cproject/README.md

 # CProject

-CProject generates a sample project with the [normalc](https://github.com/higgsbi/normalc) library
+CProject generates a sample project with the [normalc](https://github.com/higgsbi/normalc) library.

-Arguments
+Ordered arguments:
   1. Path to this directory
   2. Name of the c project to generate

+Example:
+  `bash cproject/generate.sh cproject/ my_project_name`